 Are you having tooth pain that throbs spontaneously but comes and goes away on its own?
+One moment it will bother you and you can't ignore it but then it just disappears.
+However, it returns with a vengeance a few hours later.
 Is that normal or does it need to be looked at by a dentist?

 Table of Contents: